Royal Military College Saint-Jean: Squadrons of the Cadet Wing

-Routine

-When they arrive at the Officer Cadets Division, the officer cadets have already chosen their service.
-They are soon separated into four squadrons (Richelieu, Iberville, Tracy, or Jolliet).

-The pre-university program features modern, diversified teaching methods: workshops, introduction to research methods, laboratories, group projects, oral and multimedia presentations.
-The staff provide academic support in the form of workshops, tutorials, and supplementary courses.

-The cadets live in the Cartier Building or the Champlain Building and eat in the Dextraze Pavilion (completed in 1993).
-The cadets cannot leave the campus except on weekends.
-However, some weekends are used for military training.

-During the week, the daily routine consists of inspection, running, breakfast, classes, sports, and studies.
-The officer cadets attend academic classes and undergo military training.
-The military training is in the form of drill, cartography, compass use, and two major field exercises each year.
-The cadets can take roles as cadet squadron leader, deputy cadet squadron leader, cadet flight leader and section commander.
-Outside classes, bilingualism is promoted by French / English weeks.

-On the weekend, with the exception of military training, the students are largely free.

 History

 In the fall of 2007, the federal government reopened the military college at Saint-Jean.
 The military college was slated for closure in 1995, but on 9 July 1994, the federal and provincial governments agreed to maintain it as a non-degree-granting college.

 The reopened RMC Saint-Jean greatly differs from the original college which opened in 1952 and from the RMC of Canada located in Kingston.
 The new RMC Saint-Jean encompasses the Canadian Forces Management and Development School, one of the oldest CF training establishments in the country.
-It is also the home to the Non-Commissioned Member Professional Development Centre, which develops the prospective future senior leaders of the Canadian Forces NCM Corps.
+It is also the home to the Chief Warrant Officer Robert Osside Profession of Arms Institute, which develops the prospective future senior leaders of the Canadian Forces NCM Corps.

 Michaëlle Jean, Governor General of Canada, inaugurated the Royal Military College Saint-Jean on 24 May 2008, and she presented the new college coat of arms to the commandant, Colonel François Pion.

 The Commandant of Royal Military College Saint-Jean reports to the Commander, Canadian Defence Academy (CDA).
 RMC Saint-Jean also has its own board of governors.
-Cadets at RMC Saint-Jean are issued scarlet uniforms.
+Officer/Naval cadets at RMC Saint-Jean are issued scarlet uniforms.
 The first-year program at RMC Saint-Jean is freeing up beds at RMC allowing more Regular Officer Training Program (ROTP) cadets to attend RMC rather than civilian universities.